Suspect in slaying of federal judge's son found dead -media | Law-Order

 Suspect in slaying of federal judge's son found dead -media

-The suspect in the shooting of the son and husband of a federal judge in New Jersey was found dead from an apparent self-inflicted gunshot wound on Monday, ABC News and other media reported.
+The suspect in the shooting of the son and husband of a federal judge in New Jersey was found dead from an apparent self-inflicted gunshot wound on Monday, ABC News and other media reported, citing law enforcement sources.

 The FBI has been conducting a manhunt related to the Sunday afternoon shooting at the North Brunswick, New Jersey, home of U.S. District Judge Esther Salas.
 Her son, Daniel Anderl, 20, was killed.
 The FBI said it was looking for one suspect in the case.